Thanks for visiting the Belmont Mansion novels page.

 ("stand-alone" meaning these stories can be read and enjoyed independently of one another)

-The third (and last) Belmont Mansion novel coming in 2015
+The third (and last) Belmont Mansion novel coming in late 2015

 The first time I visited the Belmont Mansion in Nashville, Tennessee––home of Adelicia Acklen, and the setting of all the Belmont Mansion novels––I knew I wanted to write about this magnificent home and the people who'd lived there.